Viasat/shim-review/README.md

 *******************************************************************************
 Yes, see `build.sh`.

+Inventory:

+- `CMakeLists.txt` - Configures shim version and build parameters.
+- `Dockerfile` - Installs required packages, invokes CMake, and compares the built shim to the reference shim.
+- `build.sh` - Invokes `Docker` and pipes output to `logs/docker-build.log`.
+Extracts `logs/shim-build.log` and `shimx64.efi` from Docker image.

+Instructions:

+1. Run `build.sh` to invoke the Docker build and verify it reproduces `shimx64.efi`.
+    - See `logs/docker-build.log` for checksum comparison.

 *******************************************************************************
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.